Depression

 Seasonality – most commonly over the winter months when it’s known as seasonal affective disorder (SAD)

-Chronic illness – like cardiovascular disease, underactive thyroid or cancer
+Chronic illness – like cardiovascular disease, an underactive thyroid or cancer

-Alcohol and drugs – Alcohol can affect the chemistry of the brain predisposing people to depression.
-Both alcohol and recreational drugs can also aggravate depression symptoms by removing social support systems, like good relationships with family or a partner, and causing additional life stress (like financial problems)
+Alcohol and drugs – these can affect the chemistry of the brain and aggravate depression symptoms by causing stress and disrupting social support symptoms

-But often, there’s no clear cause for depression.
+Often times there’s no one clear cause for depression.

 Symptoms of depression